Provisioning a Resource

 Provider reference

-The provider reference is what links a configuration to the credentials used to speak to the cloud.
-Depending on the Kubernetes RBAC you currently posses you can retrieve a list of the current providers via kubectl
+The provider reference is a crucial element that establishes the connection between a configuration and the credentials required to communicate with the cloud.
+Depending on the Kubernetes RBAC you currently possess, you can retrieve a list of the current providers via kubectl

 :